Pedro Díaz Molina: Origins and the Ten Years' War

 At the end of the war in 1878, Díaz was under the command of then Colonel Francisco Carrillo Morales, in the Jurisdiction of Remedios.
 By then, Díaz was already Commander.
 The Zanjón Pact, which ended that war, recognized the freedom of the slaves who had fought in the Mambí Army, which benefited Commander Díaz Molina.

 Little War

 In August 1879, the Little War broke out.
 Díaz rose in November 1879 and remained in arms until August 1880, after the war had failed.
-Diaz ended this war with the ranks of Lieutenant Colonel.
+Diaz ended this war with the rank of Lieutenant Colonel.

 After this, he settled in the Villa de San Juan de los Remedios and dedicated himself to agricultural work in various mills.
 He became involved in the different Cuban independence conspiracies of the time.

 Cuban War of Independence

 On February 24, 1895, the Cuban War of Independence broke out and Lieutenant Colonel Pedro Díaz Molina took up arms on June 5 of that year and, shortly after, was appointed Chief of the "Remedies Brigade".

 Díaz Molina joined Generals Máximo Gómez and Antonio Maceo during the Invasion from East to West in Cuba and took part in several of their combats, particularly in Calimete and Coliseo.